jackalope/jackalope-doctrine-dbal/README.md

 See [PHPCR Tutorial](https://github.com/phpcr/phpcr-docs/blob/master/tutorial/Tutorial.md)
 for a more detailed tutorial on how to use the PHPCR API.

+# Performance tweaks

+If you know that you will need many child nodes of a node you are about to request, use the depth hint on Session::getNode.
+This will prefetch the children to reduce the round trips to the database.
+It is part of the PHPCR standard.
+You can also globally set a fetch depth, but that is Jackalope
+specific: Call Session::setSessionOption with Session::OPTION_FETCH_DEPTH
+to something bigger than 1.

+Use Node::getNodeNames if you only need to know the names of child nodes, but don't need the actual nodes.
+Note that you should not use the typeFilter on getNodeNames with jackalope.
+Using the typeFilter with getNodes to only fetch the nodes of types that interest you can make a lot of sense however.

 # Advanced configuration

 ## Logging